moyito2604/Mobot/README.md

-m!stop: stops playing audio and clears the queue m!skip: skips the current track in queue
+m!stop: stops playing audio and clears the queue m!skip: skips the current track in queue m!showqueue: shows the songs that are currently in queue
 ```

 The music portion of the bot requires a couple dependencies to run properly as it utilizes **yt_dlp, nextcord, youtube-search-python, and ffmpeg** to process the audio that is recieved through the bot.